DrugLib.com — Drug Information Portal

 Prevotella bivia

-At least 90% of the following microorganisms exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for ertapenem; however, the safety and effectiveness of ertapenem in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical studies:
+The following in vitro data are available, but their clinical significance is unknown .
+At least 90% of the following bacteria exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptible breakpoint for ertapenem.
+However, the efficacy of ertapenem in treating clinical infections due to these bacteria has not been established in adequate and well-controlled clinical trials:

 Staphylococcus epidermidis (methicillin susceptible isolates only)

-Streptococcus pneumoniae (penicillin-intermediate isolates only)
+Streptococcus pneumoniae (penicillin-intermediate isolates)

 Citrobacter freundii